 But believe me, the veggie variations taste a little better.
 And don’t rush and eat this specific food with naan or flatbread!
 The only bland base you should use with this treat is rice, hot, and steaming.
 You will thank me later for this sharing.

 Bharta is also a popular dish in every Bangladeshi restaurant menu, so you can go into any food store and order a plate of this bharta.
 Easy peasy!
 This irresistible Asian dish for vegetarians can also be prepared within the comforts of your own home – it’s much easier than it looks!

 As I once mentioned above, “bhuna” means “fried” in Bengali, and “kala” means “black”.
 The dish has this name because of its color after processing which is a crispy black hue.

 Since it originates in the east-south region of Bangladesh, so kala bhuna is considered a traditional Bangladeshi dish.
 With the ingredient list consisting of no less than 15 different spices, you can expect a lot from this festive food.

 Bangladeshi people usually have this dish on many special occasions in a year like eid, iftar in Ramadan, sehri, or weddings.
 Who doesn’t love the taste of masala spices on sacred days?

 Are You Ready For Some Bangladeshi Dishes Now?

-Those recommendations above are not all of the Bangladeshi delicacies, yet they are so prevalent and long-favored in that beautiful country.
+Those recommendations above are not all Bangladeshi cuisine has to offer.
+Since there are so many delicious delicacies, I only include the most prevalent and long-favored ones.
 I hope that you will find today’s suggestions helpful.